If you’re like me and looking to spice up some summer weekends on a budget, look no farther than Parry Sound, Ontario for a cottage country feel.

 Pay homage to one of the best hockey players of all time in his hometown by reliving his career at the Bobby Orr Hall of Fame.
 Record your own play-by-play or practice your shot on net in the interactive exhibits.

 If you happen to visit between mid-July and mid-August, be sure to check out the musical itinerary for Festival of the Sound, which happens to run at the Stockey Centre, the same location as the Bobby Orr Hall of Fame.

 Only a short 2 1/2 hour drive from Toronto, Parry Sound is an ideal weekend getaway for those looking for a peaceful weekend away from the city.

-With the new divided 400 highway almost all the way to Sudbury, Parry Sound is easy to get to.
-Almost every major road connects in some way to the 400, so it is best to review what roads come through your way.
+Almost every major road connects in some way to the 400, so it is best to review which ones come through your way.